dvreeze/ocp-java-17-learning/doc/chapter13-concurrency.md

 ```

 Note that the *combiner* function is needed in parallel stream processing.
 In sequential stream processing the
-*identity* and *accumulator* function take together perform a simple *recursive* algorithm to compute the result,
+*identity* and *accumulator* function taken together perform a simple *recursive* algorithm to compute the result,
 with the accumulator on each call taking the accumulated result so far along with the next element of the stream.
 In parallel stream processing, all 3 `reduce` parameters are used.

 In parallel streams, we must be concerned about the order.
 Yet following some simple rules, the order does not affect
 the stream pipeline result.
-The idea is that accumulator and combiner can be called in any order.
-If that is the case,
+The idea is that accumulator and combiner are such that they can be called in any order.
+If
-parallel stream processing returns the same result as sequential processing.
+that is the case, parallel stream processing returns the same result as sequential processing.

 Let's make this a little bit more formal, even if the book does not do that.
 In order for the `reduce` call to work exactly
 as expected, whether the stream is sequential or parallel, first of all the *accumulator* and *combiner* functions must be